starwarsfan/shadow-control/README.md

 ## Additional options

-The following options will be available by a separate config flow, which will open up with a click on "Configure" at the desired instance right on Settings > Integrations > Shadow Control.
+The following options will be available by a separate config flow, which will open up with a click on "Configure" at the desired instance right on Settings > Integrations > **Shadow Control**.

 ### Facade configuration - part 1